 Support with costs of attending graduation

-We recognise that you may not want, or need, extra support during your studies, so engagement with the CEES Network is completely optional.
+We also recognise that you may not want, or need, extra support during your studies, so engagement with the CEES Network is completely optional.

 Care Leaver Covenant